Abarbesgaard/useless/README.md

 ## Table of Contents

 - [About](#about)
 - [Features](#features)
 - [Contributing](#contributing)
 - [License](#license)

-UseLess, a project that aims to be used less!
+Strackly, a project that aims to be used less!

 # About

-Useless is an open source project for tracking job applications in a simple and transparent way.
+Strackly is an open source project for tracking job applications in a simple and transparent way.
 It's built to help you stay organized during your job hunt without overcomplicating the process.

 📄 Keep track of jobs you’ve applied for.